 If you are renting your own moving truck, look into whether or not the company offers equipment rentals for a small fee.
 Dollies are great for moving large furniture without having to exert too much energy.
 To use your dolly, you will place your item on the platform and lean back to get it up on two wheels.

 Also called lifting straps, these can help you lift items by distributing weight and preventing strain on your back and knees.

 If you need to carry your furniture down stairs or lift it to a raised surface, consider using a ramp.
 This can help you either slowly lower or raise your furniture without having to struggle.

 Make Sure to Stretch

-Lastly, make sure to stretch before and after moving.
+Lastly, when learning how to move heavy furniture by yourself, many people skip the most important part.
+Make sure to stretch before and after moving.
 Even if you’re used to lifting heavy items, moving furniture is never straightforward and you’ll likely have to lift in some off positions.
 Having your body loosened up can prevent cramps and pulled muscles.
 Make sure to also stretch after moving to avoid some of the soreness you’ll experience the next day.

-Moving heavy furniture by yourself can be done, it just takes a little ingenuity!
+Learning how to move heavy furniture by yourself can help ensure a safe move!
 For more tips on moving, make sure to sign up for our once-monthly blog newsletter.